tomrist/cs5435-fall2019/README.md

 Grades will not be curved, so in theory everyone could get an A in the class if everyone does well.

-We are planning 4 somewhat larger homework assignments. a preliminary schedule of when homeworks will be assigned and when they are due, as well as the prelim and final dates appear in the course schedule linked below.
+We are planning 4 somewhat larger homework assignments.
+A preliminary schedule of when homeworks will be assigned and when they are due, as well as the prelim and final dates appear in the course schedule linked below.
 The prelim and final will be in-class exams including